ChengshunShang1996/DEMGen/README.md

 * **Input Parameters (_.json_)**:

 This [JSON][json_link] file is used as input for the program.
 For generating particle packings, at least one input file is needed: [ParametersDEMGen.json][ParametersDEMGen_link].
-For dynamic generation methods, both [MaterialsDEM.json][MaterialsDEM_link] and [ProjectParametersDEM.json][ProjectParametersDEM_link] are needed for running Kratos DEM cases.
+For dynamic generation methods, both [MaterialsDEM.json][MaterialsDEM_link] and [ProjectParametersDEM.json][ProjectParametersDEM_link] are needed as the Kratos DEM simulation will be run.

 * **Output Results (_.mdpa_)**: